Sharded-Alex/Bewitched-Spellcraft/README.md

 # Bewitched-Spellcraft
-An add-on for Minecraft Bedrock Edition that allows players to create their own customized spells.
+An add-on for Minecraft Bedrock Edition that allows players to create their own customizable spells.